-After installation of the Authentication All-in-One system has completed, you may want to perform a server sanity check before continuing to configure the system.
+After installation of the All-in-One system has completed, you may want to perform the Authentication Server Sanity Check before continuing to configure the system.
 The Sanity Check is not mandatory.
 Do it only if you suspect that something went wrong during setup, or if you want to be sure you performed all the required tests.